Ted Lasso may not end after season 3 – but should it?

 Will Ted Lasso season 3 be the final entry in the series?
 Right now, all signs seem to point to yes, but we shouldn't discount the fact that nobody is categorically ruling out the prospect of making a fourth season or even a possible follow-up special.

 That said, we wouldn't want people to start getting sick of Ted Lasso.
 It may be the show that's "in" at the moment, but who knows what the TV landscape will look like in two or three years' time.
-Audiences can be fickle and, over the next two seasons, we'll probably begin to see how much mileage there truly is for the character.
+Audiences can be fickle – over the next two seasons, we'll probably begin to see how much mileage there truly is in the character.

 Ted Lasso season 2 arrives exclusively on Apple TV Plus on Friday, July 23.